For two weeks I join an off-grid village in the Siskiyou Mountains. ..

 I have to say, you don’t know what a great day at work is until you’ve spent a work day on a mountain top munching on clover with a herd of friendly goats.
 These few hours confirmed my belief that animals and humans share the same soul.
 Every goat had a unique personality.
 From clumsy Daphne to stubborn Athena, I found myself relating to each and every one of them.

 I have always believed that living off grid, growing my own food, and caring for animals was my dream life.
 It just seemed obvious to me that this is how people should be living and that this is how I would be happiest.
 However until I arrived at the village, it had never really dawned on me that I had never ACTUALLY done ANYTHING like this at all.
-Sure, I had been living outside for almost a year at this point.
+Sure, I had been living ‘outside’ for almost a year at this point.
 However the amount of work I was doing to sustain that was next to nothing.
-After a day of pushing wheelbarrows of barley, tossing hay up and over my head, hiking through the mountains, picking vegetables, cooking, cleaning, and splitting wood I found myself struggling to get up the steep hill only to spend the next hour freezing trying to get a fire started to add an insubstantial amount of heat to the clubhouse.
+After a day of pushing wheelbarrows of barley, tossing hay up and over my head, hiking through the mountains, picking vegetables, cooking, cleaning, and splitting wood I found myself exhuasted… and still needing to struggle up the steep hill and then spend the next hour freezing while trying to get a fire started to add an insubstantial amount of heat to the clubhouse.
 The cat and I slept cuddled up completely underneath the seven covers.
-I ran as quickly as I could every few hours during the night to add wood to the fire hurrying to get back into the shelter of the covers.
+I ran as quickly as I could every few hours during the night to add wood to the fire hurrying to get back into the shelter of my blankets.
 I woke up exhausted to start again.

 Hannah and I quickly began to feel run down by the cold and lack of solid sleep.
 This was exasperated by the complete lack of fulfillment of our expectations.
 The owner was never around to teach us how to do anything and the members of the community were pretty unwilling to be of any assistance.
-The younger female living there quickly ran out of patience for our questions as she, understandably, did not feel it was her responsibility to train the guests.
-When Dan was around, he was an energy vampire. .
-He was a fountain of negativity and everyone seemed to walk on tip-toes around him.
+Some members quickly ran out of patience for our questions as they, understandably, did not feel it was their responsibility to train the guests.
+When Dan was around, he felt like an energy vampire.
+He of course ALWAYS meant the best but it just seemed he was a fountain of negativity and everyone tried to walk on tip-toes around him.
 We began to ponder if he was a total quack as well.
 Not only did he not live up to the values he claimed for the village, but he also seemed to possess none of the knowledge he claimed to be able to impart in exchange for our work.

 After many days of no meaningful work at all, myself and some of the others had lost all hope in Dan’s ability to run a sustainable village.
 The cake-topper, however, was in how he took advantage of the three young individuals living and working for free for him.
 Dan makes a hefty profit on the property by renting out the structures on Airbnb.
 The three young individuals do all of the chores, farm work, cooking, cleaning, scheduling, and care for the guests and their accommodations.
 During this time, Dan is in town working at his chiropractor practice, the cake-topper to his hypocrisy in claiming a successful life lived off grid in a cooperative village.
 He keeps these young hopefuls on the hook by telling them that they can live full time for free, run future projects, have a say in how things go at the village, and even one day take a cut of the Airbnb rentals.
+And if this was this case, and they had an abundant garden to feed on, then that would great and all would be fair.
 However, whenever they would stress a value or want at a meeting (most times all three were on the same page with each other) he would shut them down, begin to talk over them, and start his long exhausting rant on how he wanted to do things and how that was what was going to happen.
 Of course, these things typically consisted of the exact opposite of the value these guys were pushing.
 It was really a shame to see.

 The community itself had a lot of potential.
 The property was the perfect foundation and the members who lived there full time seemed to work well together to maintain the land.
 Had Dustin, Austin, and Julia taken over… I believe homesteaders would flow in and the community would take off and be a really rad place to live and learn.